nikans/MonarchRouter/README.md

 }
 ```

 Matched Presenters can be parametrized with resolved `RouteParameters` object (see below).

+> Only path parameters are used for matching, though you can configure your presentable based on query parameters and fragment.

 ### 1.2.
 Dispatch routing requests on the `RouterStore` object